dansmyers/Networks/Sprint-1-Network_Fundamentals/Notes/OSI_7_Layer_Model.md

 ### Layer 2: the Link Layer

-Consider a typical wireless network, with a number of hosts (like your laptops) all communicating via radio links with a base station.
+Consider a wireless network, with a number of hosts (like your laptops) all communicating via radio links with a base station.

 ```
                                o              o